 The second CTA calls for the customers to “Enter to win” which definitely means some benefits for those who click.

-#3 Hydrate Spark: This company offers smart water bottles that remind people that they need to drink a certain amount of water in a day.
+Hydrate Spark company offers smart water bottles that remind people that they need to drink a certain amount of water in a day.
 People who are interested in this product are looking for a way to stay hydrated.
 That is just what this CTA promises – it solves a ‘problem’.

-#4 Maggie Sottero: is an eCommerce business that designs and sells wedding gowns.
+Maggie Sottero is an eCommerce business that designs and sells wedding gowns.
 Since choosing a wedding gown is a matter of creating the perfect wedding experience for the bride, the call-to-action responds well to the need that the potential clients have – choosing the right style.